Medically reviewed by Drugs.com. Last updated on Apr 11, 2021.

 There are no contraindications listed in the manufacturer's labeling.

-Common cold: Note: For best results, begin therapy 24 to 48 hours prior to symptom onset: Dissolve one 13.3 mg lozenge in mouth every 2 to 4 hours as needed.
-Maximum: 6 lozenges daily
+Common cold: Note: For best results, begin therapy 24 to 48 hours prior to symptom onset: Oral: Dissolve one 13.3 mg lozenge in mouth every 2 to 4 hours as needed.
+Maximum: 6 lozenges daily.

 Refer to adult dosing.

-Common cold: Note: For best results, begin therapy 24 to 48 hours prior to symptom onset: Children ≥12 years and Adolescents ≤17 years of age: Dissolve one 13.3 mg lozenge in mouth every 2 to 4 hours as needed.
-Maximum: 4 lozenges daily
+Common cold: Note: Consult product-specific labeling for manufacturer-recommended ages.
+For best results, begin therapy 24 to 48 hours prior to symptom onset: Cold-Eeze Lozenge: Children ≥12 years and Adolescents: Oral topical: Dissolve one lozenge in mouth every 2 to 4 hours as needed.
+Age-dependent maximum daily dose: 12 to 17 years: 4 lozenges/day; ≥18 years: 6 lozenges/day.

 Lozenge: Dissolve in mouth; do not chew.
-Avoid citrus fruits/juices and products containing citric acid within 30 minutes prior to or after use.
+Avoid eating or drinking for 15 minutes after administration.

 Lozenge: Avoid citrus fruits/juices and products containing citric acid within 30 minutes prior to or after use.